 "Home," she said, without looking up from the book.
 "To my daughter," she added, putting as much emphasis on the word as she could.

 “I’m going to visit my grandmother,” the girl said.
 The hunter smiled.
 “What a sweet little girl you are,” he said.
 “Red-cheeked, and as toothsome a morsel as any.”
 The girl blushed bright red and looked away.
 She did not see him lick the saliva off his long teeth.

 Talking with the young man had made the girl late.
 She stayed on the path and tried to hurry.
-The woods were no place for her at night, and she was alone now that she’d left the handsome young man behind.
-He’d offered to come with her, but she said no.
+The woods were no place for her at night, and she was alone again now.
+The man had offered to come with her, but she said no.

 She hadn't been walking for more than five minutes when the rain started.
 At first she ran but then she realized she’d be soaked by the time she got home no matter what.
 She kept to the side of the road, near the treeline, hoping to be spared the worst of it.
 The park was mostly empty, though every now and then the wind stirred the trees or the underbrush and gave the impression of movement.
 Only the occasional car passed.

-The girl did not realize that the young man was following her.
+The girl did not realize that the man was following her.
 He had slipped off the path and slipped out of his clothes, trading his naked hide for the mangy pelt of a half-starved wolf.
-He loped on all fours, a red tongue lolling while his tail brushed the bobbing branches of the smallest trees and , beneath him, his long red prick bobbed along with each step.
+He loped on all fours, a red tongue lolling while his tail brushed the bobbing branches of the smallest trees and, beneath him, his long red prick bobbed with each step.

 A car pulled up, an old clunker of indeterminate make and model and a faded reddish paintjob.
 The passenger window had been repaired with duct tape and couldn‘t roll down, so the driver had to open the door and lean over in order to talk to her.
 "Do you need a lift?" he said.